JonasLoos/hackathon4ukraine-group4/README.md

 ## Backend

-technologies: python with flask, mongoDB
+We use python with flask and mongoDB.

 install: